BBC admits it hasn't really nailed it since Ceefax

-Speaking to the Radio Times, Mark Thompson said the embattled broadcaster needed to recapture the magic of soothing text-based pages that use very crude bits of animation to depict things like a dog wagging its tail.
+Speaking to the Radio Times, Tony Hall said the embattled broadcaster needed to recapture the magic of soothing text-based pages that use very crude bits of animation to depict things like a dog wagging its tail.

 He said: “The way I see it is this.
 Waking The Dead – shit.
 The One Show – shit.
 Larkrise To Candleford, Hairy Bikers, The Dancing Thing – shit, shit, shit.

 “Ceefax – fucking wicked.

 “This afternoon I watched a pilot for a grisly cop drama with James Nesbitt and that ginger bird from Doctor Who.
 Apparently it cost about four hundred, maybe five hundred grand, something like that.

 “There were lots of explosions, moody autopsies and a bit of tit, but all the time I’m thinking, ‘this is bollocks compared to Ceefax’.